SimplyJuanjo/FirstProject/README.md

 "FirstProject"

-\nTo-Do: Translate # from FirstProject.ipynb to README
+To-Do: Translate # from FirstProject.ipynb to README